ET-SAM: Efficient Point Prompt Prediction in SAM for Unified Scene Text Detection and Layout Analysis: Methodology

 \subsection{Overview of ET-SAM}

-The ET-SAM architecture comprises four primary components: (1) an image encoder adapted from SAM with learnable adapters, aligned with the configuration of Hi-SAM~\cite{hi-sam}; (2) a streamlined, trainable point decoder derived from SAM's mask decoder; (3) a frozen prompt encoder inherited directly from SAM; and (4) a hierarchical mask decoder (HM-Decoder), which is a specialized modification of SAM's mask decoder.
 The overall framework is depicted in \cref{fig:ET-SAM}.
+ET-SAM comprises four primary components: (1) an image encoder adapted from SAM with adapters, aligned with the configuration of Hi-SAM~\cite{hi-sam}; (2) a streamlined, trainable point decoder derived from SAM's mask decoder, following PseCo \cite{pseco} paradigm; (3) a prompt encoder inherited directly from SAM; and (4) a hierarchical mask decoder (HM-Decoder), which is a specialized modification of SAM's mask decoder.
 Specifically, the point decoder generates a word-centric heatmap from image embeddings, where word centers exhibit peak activations.
 The coordinates of local maxima are then extracted as sparse points which are subsequently encoded by the prompt encoder and fed into the HM-Decoder to produce masks across hierarchical text granularities.
-Leveraging these hierarchical masks, layout analysis is naturally derived as an auxiliary output, consistent with the Hi-SAM paradigm.
+Leveraging these hierarchical masks, layout analysis is naturally derived as an auxiliary output, consistent with Hi-SAM paradigm.
 To orchestrate diverse segmentation tasks and alleviate inter-dataset discrepancies, both the point decoder and the HM-Decoder are augmented with learnable task prompts.
-In \cref{sec:task prompt}, we first detail the task prompts within the point decoder (\cref{sec:point decoder}) and HM-Decoder (\cref{sec:h-decoder}), followed by descriptions on the joint training strategy (\cref{sec:joint training}) and inference workflow (\cref{sec:inference process}).
+In \cref{sec:task prompt}, we first detail the task prompts within the point decoder (\cref{sec:point decoder}) and HM-Decoder (\cref{sec:h-decoder}), followed by descriptions of the joint training strategy (\cref{sec:joint training}) and inference workflow (\cref{sec:inference process}).